Hermenegildo Reyes: Education

 Reyes graduated from Ateneo de Manila University magna cum laude with a Bachelor of Arts in 1914.
-He earned his Ll.B from the University of the Philippines in Manila; thereafter being admitted to Integrated Bar of the Philippines on November 18, 1935.
-He graducated in Mechanical Engineering with a certificate in Electrical Engineering in 1918 and graduated with a Master of Mechanical Engineering from Cornell University, New York in 1919.
-Reyes was a junior member of the American Society of Mechanical Engineers (ASME) and a member of the American Institute of Electrical Engineers (AIEE).
-Reyes was a member of the Cornell chapters of Tau Veta Pi engineering honour society, Eta Kappa Nu honour society of the Institute of Electrical and Electronics Engineers (IEEE) and Sigma Xi The Scientific Research Honor Society.
+He earned his LL.B from the University of the Philippines in Manila; thereafter being admitted to the Integrated Bar of the Philippines on November 18, 1935.
+He graduated in Mechanical Engineering with a certificate in Electrical Engineering in 1918 and graduated with a Master of Mechanical Engineering from Cornell University, New York in 1919.
+Reyes was a junior member of the American Society of Mechanical Engineers and a member of the American Institute of Electrical Engineers.
+Reyes was a member of the Cornell chapters of Tau Veta Pi engineering honour society, Eta Kappa Nu honour society of the Institute of Electrical and Electronics Engineers and Sigma Xi, the scientific research honor society.

-From 1947 to 1949, Reyes was President of the UP Alumni Engineers Association.
+From 1947 to 1949, Reyes was president of the UP Alumni Engineers Association.